 About me

-I am an applied linguist specializing in language teacher education.
-I currently teach at the University of Thessaly in Greece.
-Previous affiliations included the University of Manchester (UK) and Graz (Austria).
-Among other things, I used to be an editor for Studies in Second Language Learning and Teaching.
-I have published multiple books on ELT/TESOL and related fields (full list here).
+I am an applied linguist specializing in language teacher education at the University of Thessaly in Greece.
+I hold a PhD and an MA in Teaching English to Speakers of Other Languages from the University of Manchester (UK) and a BA in English Studies from the University of Athens (Greece).
+Among other things, I used to be an editor for Studies in Second Language Learning and Teaching, and I am currently the (co)editor-in-chief of the European Journal of Education and Language Review.
+I have published multiple books on ELT/TESOL and related fields, including more recently the edited volume Doctoral Study and Getting Published (2025, with Richard Fay).

 About this article